• Mon. Dec 23rd, 2024

 STOP LINE & GREEN ARROW TURN VIOLATIONS

-The white stop line and green arrow turn violations threshold has been adjusted yet again following complaints and there is now a longer grace period given for drivers to move out of the violation zone once the lights change, but drivers are still being fined even though they are not actually passing through any red lights.
-New white and yellow camera warning signs have also been painted on the road surface on approach to junctions that have cameras. as well as improved signage on most roads.
-Traffic camera footage showing mobile phone use and seat belt violations whilst driving are also going to be used to issue fixed penalty fines and driving license points.
+The white stop line and green arrow turn violations threshold has been adjusted yet again following further complaints and there is now a longer grace period given for drivers to move out of the violation zone once the lights change.
+It has been suggested however, that drivers are still being unfairly fined for being stuck in the violation zone and there have been cases where it has been argued that drivers turning right had no choice but to pass through red lights after securing a green light, due to oncoming traffic.
+Footage from traffic cameras showing mobile phone use and seat belt violations are also going to be used to issue fixed penalty fines and driving license points.

 WHAT DO TRAFFIC CAMERAS ISSUE FINES FOR?